lucasmccomb/watson-assistant-chatbot-ui/README.md

         <img src="./screenshots/5-a.png" alt="Image 5-a" width="600px"/>
     2. Copy all of the variables from the `.env.example` template into the new `.env` file
         <img src="./screenshots/5-b.png" alt="Image 5-b" width="400px"/>
-    3. In your browser, navigate to the the Watson Assistant Service dashboard and click on `Service Credentials`
+    3. In your browser, navigate to the the Watson Assistant Service dashboard and click on 'Service credentials'
         <img src="./screenshots/5-c.png" alt="Image 5-c" width="400px"/>
-    4. In the 'Service Credentials' list, click `View credentials` on one of the listed credentials (it shouldn't matter which credential you choose).
+    4. In the 'Service Credentials' list, click 'View credentials' on one of the listed credentials (it shouldn't matter which credential you choose).
         <img src="./screenshots/5-d.png" alt="Image 5-d" width="600px"/>
     5. Copy the value of `apikey` to the `ASSISTANT_API_KEY` value in the `.env` file
     6. Copy the value of `url` to the `ASSISTANT_URL` value in the `.env` file